timmayg/clus2023-devwks-2008/README.md

 # Cisco Live US 2023
 # DEVWKS-2008 - Reducing the Attack Surface of IOS XE with Ansible

-Thank you for spending your time with me for the next 45 minutes.
-I hope that at the end of this time you will be much more comfortable with hardening the IOS XE boxes that you manage.
+Thank you for spending the next 45 minutes with me.
+Once we are complete, you will be much more comfortable Reducing the Attack Surface on the IOS XE boxes you manage.

 Please click the link below to find your Pod assignment and the network diagram.